 If and when you have been given an order of possession and the tenant has been legally and forcibly removed from the unit in question, you should contact the building management regarding the removal of the unauthorized vehicle.

 Contact the police if you have not given your neighbor permission to enter your yard and remove your dog.
-A simple "please don't do this anymore" would be a good way to begin the discussion, but if that has already happened and your requests have been ignored, you may wish to contact the police to...Read more »
+A simple "please don't do this anymore" would be a good way to begin the discussion, but if that has already happened and your requests have been ignored, you may wish to...Read more »

 Without additional information regarding the other resident, it is very difficult to provide advice.
 For instance, do you rent or own the residence.
 Is the non contributing party a co-owner or a party listed on the lease agreement.
 Is there an agreement, written or oral, that the...Read more »